 Shortly after Hunter’s seventh birthday I dropped him off at school and headed home.
 I descended the steps into the building’s laundry room with a basket slung over my shoulder.
 I stepped through the laundry room door to find myself standing in a timeless, 1950s-style living room with the man from the forest sitting in that same leather chair before the fireplace at the eastern wall.
 Everything was exactly as it had been in the forest, except that there were walls surrounding the room rather than trees.

 “Michael, wonderful to see you!”
 He rose and shook my hand.

 I immediately fell into the chair by his side, feeling strangely worried and defeated.
 I didn’t think that he would take Hunter away from me, and I did not necessarily fear the request that I knew he would present.
 It was just simply that I knew the score.
 I was a passive party here, with a job to do.
 And I would be informed as to what that job was and I would do it without question.

 I was correct.

 Jack very simply explained to me that I needed to convince my sister and her husband to take a camping trip.
 It did not matter where, as long as the forest was thick and dark.
 Furthermore, I must convince them to bring their daughter Jessie.

 I did it.
 I knew, and I did it.
-In fact it was even worse than that.
+In fact, it was worse than that.
 The moment I heard the request, everything fell into place.
 I realized immediately that my old high school friend Tony had lost his child almost exactly a year before Hunter went missing.
-I knew that Jessie was next in line for the same fate, and that this might continue forever, in a never ending chain of parental despair unless someone stopped the cycle.
+I knew that Jessie was next in line for the same fate and that this might continue forever, in a never-ending chain of parental despair unless someone stopped the cycle.